-Þorlákshöfn harbour is one of only two general harbours located on the south coast, the other being Höfn in the south east, more than 400 km away.
+Þorlákshöfn harbour is one of only two general harbours on the south coast, the other being Höfn in the southeast, over 400 km away.
+This strategic location makes Þorlákshöfn a key transport hub, with excellent road, sea, and air links.

-Þorlákshöfn is the central town of the Ölfus municipality. Ölfus enjoys a wide range of beautiful landscapes, with black sand beaches, cliffs, lava formations, geothermal areas, hot springs, glaciers, waterfalls, historic places and geysers all in the vicinity.
+As the central town of the Ölfus municipality, Þorlákshöfn is surrounded by a diverse array of stunning landscapes.
+Visitors can explore black sand beaches, cliffs, lava formations, geothermal areas, hot springs, glaciers, waterfalls, historic sites, and geysers within easy reach.

-Tourist services are increasing, especially in the rural areas, with a wide range of sleeping accommodation, restaurants, cafés and horse riding possibilities available.
+Tourist services are on the rise, especially in rural areas, which offer a variety of accommodations, restaurants, cafés, and horse-riding opportunities.

-At the centre of Þorlákshöfn you can find a bank, a post office, a library and an information centre, along with a guesthouse, a café, small restaurants and a bar. Þorlákshöfn also has a new, modern, fully-equipped sports facility, a swimming pool spa and a campsite.
-A very challenging 18 holes sand golf course is on the outskirts of town and surfing the waves is a very popular sport.
+In the heart of Þorlákshöfn, you’ll find essential amenities, including a bank, post office, library, and information center.
+The town also features a guesthouse, café, small restaurants, and a bar.
+For recreation, Þorlákshöfn boasts a modern, fully equipped sports facility, a swimming pool spa, and a campsite.
+Golf enthusiasts can enjoy a challenging 18-hole sand golf course on the outskirts of town, and surfing the waves is a popular local sport.

 Attractions